Small Time Behavior and Summability for the Schr\"odinger Equation: Introduction.

-The main theorem of Carleson \cite{carleson1980some} is contained in the previous statement by taking $V=0$.
-Moreover this class of potentials $V$ contains some well-studied examples in physics such as the finite square well, and also a class of smooth potentials with a mild decay (see theorem 3).\\
+It is clear from \cref{Mainresult} that if $V \in L^2(\mathbb{R})$, then the pointwise convergence of interest holds for $s \geq \frac{1}{4}$ sharply.
+Moreover the main theorem of \cite{carleson1980some} is contained in the previous statement by taking $V=0$.
+This class of potentials $V$ contains some well-studied examples in physics such as the finite square well.

-The above results related to the linear Schr\"odinger equation are naturally related to corresponding non-linearizations (\cite{kenig1996quadratic},\cite{bejenaru2006sharp}), for which, perhaps as expected, the corresponding results hold. .2in \textbf{Theorem 2.} \textit{The solutions to quadratic nonlinear Schr\"odinger equation (qNLS) with nonlinearities converge a.e. to initial data for $s\geq \frac{1}{4}$, $s>\frac{1}{4}$ and $s\geq \frac{1}{4}$, respectively.
-On the other hand, the convergence fails for qNLS with nonlinearities $N_1$ and $N_3$ in $H^s(\mathbb{R})$ with $s\in [0,\frac{1}{4})$.}\\
+The above results related to the linear Schr\"odinger equation are naturally related to corresponding non-linearizations (\cite{kenig1996quadratic},\cite{bejenaru2006sharp}), for which, perhaps as expected, the corresponding results hold.